How Release Trigger Works in SFZ๐

 This is a short documentation for Release Trigger behaviors in 3 'major' SFZ players.

-The opcodes are : trigger=release
+The opcodes are : trigger=release and trigger=release_key.

 (See here : https://sfzformat.com/opcodes/trigger)